pawasagrwl/reddit-saved-items-viewer/api/README.md

 # Reddit Saved Items Fetcher

-This Python script fetches your saved posts and comments from Reddit.
-It uses PRAW (Python Reddit API Wrapper) to securely access Reddit's API.
+This Python script fetches your saved posts and comments from Reddit and organizes them based on subreddits, vote ranges, and dates.
+It uses PRAW (Python Reddit API Wrapper) to securely access Reddit's API and is designed to support a frontend application by providing JSON formatted data.

 ## Setup